 Investigators are plainclothes officers who gather facts and collect evidence for criminal cases.
 Some are assigned to inter-agency task forces to combat specific types of crime.

 - Conducting interviews

 - Participating in raids or arrests

-Detectives and State and Federal agents and inspectors usually specialize in one of a wide variety of violations such as homicide or fraud.
+Detectives and state and federal agents and inspectors usually specialize in one of a wide variety of violations such as homicide or fraud.
 They are assigned cases on a rotating basis and work on them until an arrest and conviction occurs or the case is dropped.

-Also, investigators may be assigned as evidence custodians and/or evidence technicians.
+Investigators may be assigned as evidence custodians and/or evidence technicians.
 These individuals specialize in safekeeping evidence for court (chain of custody) or processing evidence for latent prints and comparisons.

 The investigators may, through the course of their investigations, develop leads in solving other crimes that have occurred within or outside of the Beaufort Police Department’s jurisdiction.
 The investigators frequently work with investigators from neighboring jurisdictions and frequently share information.